 You’ll need to purchase a domain name, hosting service, sometimes premium themes, and maybe even some premium plugins.
 Not to mention the hardware costs; laptop, Wi-Fi router, headphones, etc.

-If you don’t have good Wi-Fi and a laptop already, please count that separately.
+If you have poor Wi-Fi and a slow laptop, please count an upgrade or fix for those separately.
 Here’s what you can expect:

 As a full-time blogger on WordPress, with web-hosting and domain from Bluehost, and Domain Privacy and Protection, your initial cost can sum up as 77$ per year with the Basic plan.
 Since the domain is free for one year on Bluehost, you’re saving around 18 bucks in your first year.